bem/bem-xjst/README.md

 As you can see templates are as simple as CSS.

-### Automatic recursice traversing upon input data
+### Automatic recursive traversing upon input data

 In the example above you may have noticed that bem-xjst automaticaly traverses input data by `content` fields.
 This behaviour is default feature of bem-xjst.